 All convicted sex offenders have to be registered on a sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to see these offenders online, but keep in mind that you can’t find the exact address, but rather the block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file containing a docket and all documents filed in the case.
 You are able to access your court records online, or at the Lee County Clerk of Court where the case was filed.

 Every state keeps a record of people’s criminal past.
 These state databases are linked together and you can track criminal convictions from another state.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a totally different state, you may have to pay for a more comprehensive search.

-When you look up a person’s crminal records you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes:
+When you look up a person’s criminal records you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes:

 - Driving Under the Influence (DUI).

 - Violent crimes like assault or murder.

 During a criminal records search, in most cases will not find if they have had any moving violations, like:

 - Speeding or reckless driving.

 - Drivers license suspended or revoked.